aqoc/aqoc.github.io/faq/datapack.md

 ## [How to make a data pack](#how)
 Firstly, you'll need to find your world folder (data packs are stored in each world separately).
 It's in `.minecraft/saves`.
 (If you don't know where your `.minecraft` is, look it up for your operating system).
 There's a folder in it called `data packs`; this is where data packs go.
 Create your data pack folder in here, call it whatever you like.

-Next, we need to tell minecraft "THIS IS A data pack".
+Next, we need to tell minecraft "THIS IS A DATA PACK".
 Create a file called `pack.mcmeta`, which will do this.
 It uses a json format, and quite a simple structure (you can copy-paste the following):
 ```json
 {
     "pack": {